Add to Technorati Favorites My Zimbio

 When last we left our heroine, Moira, she was taking in the events of her fortieth birthday day.
 And what a day it was - a new President, a beautiful snow fall, frolicking children, a parade of animals and, of course, the party and Moira's over flowing gratitude to those she loves.
 What A Day!
 If you have missed the sarcasm try re-reading What A Day.

 A week and a half to the big trip and here is what we have.
 Pants that don't fit and a hotel reservation with ski passes.
 Here is what we are missing: any skiing talent what-so-ever in the entire Duncan clan, ski classes for the kids, ski gear for all (gloves, socks, goggles, helmets, neck/face warmers, hats, etc), enough clean clothes for four to weekend at a 4 star resort, a place for the doggie to stay while we're away, time and energy to get all this together and I am told a good attitude.
-Do I (oops I meant "we") pull it all together in time?
-Yes.
-Is it painless?
-Nope.
-But it does get done.
-With a huge shout out to my friend Katie and her boys for loaning me all the ski gear thus saving me hours of time and probably $300+ for what may well be a one time adventure.

 I have mentioned that I sucked at skiing 15 years ago when I did ski.
 Didn't I?
 Well I did.
 What I failed to mention was that I was virtually terrified and in pain the entire time I ever spent on a slope.
 I learned to ski when I was 16 years old (the age of bravery and unbelievable stupidity).
 By the way, I use the word "learned" loosely here.
 My friends could ski .
 They were taught either in ski school or by loving parents as small children and developed their skill as they aged.
 I had never even put on a pair of skis.
 Kindly they invited me on a group ski trip.
 "Oh you don't need lessons.
 We'll teach you."
 Always one not to miss a good time I believed them.
 Here is how it went down.
 "You put your skis on this way.
 This is a J-bar."
 Roars of laughter followed by, "Oops, we meant to tell you not to sit on it."
 One trip down the bunny slope to learn my lifeline move the "snowplow".
 Then onto the lift and "easy" blue trails with soon-to-be broken promises of going slow so I could keep up.
 Now if you have ever skied I think you can understand where my ski career went awry.
 If you haven't, then to help you understand what this was like try to picture the following scenario.
 On the same day you get your learners permit to drive you are handed the keys to a stick shift (you learned to drive on an automatic) and are told to drive on a four lane highway in heavy traffic into a city with no idea where you are going and it is all going to be filmed for YouTube.
 OK you are getting close but now add severe charlie horses in both legs, sub zero temperatures and lots of ice (this is the northeast after all).
 I think you can see it now.
 Throughout college there were similar scenarios except now my friends thought I knew how to ski and didn't coddle me like they did on the first trip.
 I eventually was able to snowplow blues with a shaky confidence and even accidentally hit a black diamond or two.
 I hated every minute on the slopes and could be found in the lodge more often then not.
 I was good at lodging.
 So with that as the whole of my skiing experience I think you have a better understanding of my less than excited reception to my fortieth birthday present.
 In addition to the fear and pain of my skiing memories I now have the added joy of keeping two kids happy and their unlimited stuff organized (mittens, hats, goggles, and on and on).
 Yippee for me.